Hōtai Club

-Hōtai Club (包帯クラブ, lit.
-The Bandage Club) is a 2007 Japanese film directed by Yukihiko Tsutsumi and based on a novel by Tendō Arata.
-This drama stars Yūya Yagira as Tatsuya 'Dino' Ideno and Satomi Ishihara as Emiko 'Wara' Kiba.
+Hōtai Club (包帯クラブ) is a 2007 Japanese film directed by Yukihiko Tsutsumi and based on a novel by Arata Tendō.
+The film stars Yūya Yagira as Tatsuya "Dino" Ideno and Satomi Ishihara as Emiko "Wara" Kiba.

 Plot

 After Wara's father leaves, her mom falls into depression and drinking; her brother doesn't seem to care anymore, and Wara herself (a high school student) drifts without much interest in life.
 One day, after a minor accident, she meets a boy on the roof of the hospital.
 He asks whether she's going to kill herself by jumping off.
 He picks up her fallen bandage and ties it around the fence, declaring that he has bandaged her heart by doing so.
 Dino admits that if Wara hadn't been there, he probably would have jumped off himself.

 Wara shows her friend Shiomi 'Tanshio' Tanzawa (Shiori Kanjiya) the same type of compassion when Shiomi breaks up with her boyfriend, by bandaging nearby swings.
 Shiomi takes a picture of the bandaged swing and posts it on the internet.
 Through the internet, Shiomi meets Shinichi 'Gimo' Yanagimoto played by Kei Tanaka who suggests that they create the Bandage Club that will accept requests to bandage the place where someone was hurt, take a picture, and post it on their page.
 Their headquarters are a rented in an office building.
 Wara protests that they can't really create such a club using another person's idea.
 Wara doesn't know Dino's name but recognizes his school uniform.
 She visits his school to find him.

 After Dino agrees to join the club, Wara is still hesitant and feels that it is naive.
 However, she still participates because she feels that the bandaids do help.
 They find out that Dino is self-destructive and often ends up in the hospital when they watch him light firecrackers while he is in a tent.

 Wara and Shiomi think of inviting their friends, Risuki Ashizawa and Akari 'Tempo' Motohashi.
 They find Risuki and convince her to visit Tempo's new apartment.
 But both refuse to join; Risuki claims that it is stupid and Tempo sees it as a waste of studying time; both believe that what happens to others is none of their business.
 They argue, Tempo dismissing those who do not go to college as losers and Risuki telling her that many have no choice but to work.
 Risuki announces that the building where Tempo lives used to be the factory where her father worked, and storms out.
 Shiomi follows Risuki but Wara stays to persuade Tempo.